About the Mary Frances Early Speaker Series

 Each year, a speaker is invited to deliver a lecture that honors Ms. Early’s quiet determination and dignity as she strived to ensure that the state’s flagship university became an institution of higher learning for all the people of Georgia.

-The 24th Annual Mary Frances Early Lecture will be held at 2:00 p.m. on Tuesday, February 6.
-This year marks the 62nd anniversary of Mary Frances Early’s graduation in 1962 as the first African American to earn a graduate degree from UGA.
+The 25th Annual Mary Frances Early Lecture will be February 4, 2025.
+This year marks the 63rd anniversary of Mary Frances Early’s graduation in 1962 as the first African American to earn a graduate degree from UGA.

 Lecture Vision and History